araujodm/robond-kinematics/writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-I talk about the code sa follows.
+I talk about the code as follows.
 My code guides the robot to successfully complete 9/10 pick and place cycles.

 ```sh
 rot_x(q):